 Alternative products, such as barriers, often provide more effective long term protection, are more easily deployed and have greater reliability when fitted correctly.
 You can find information on the Scottish Flood Forum website.

 It is strongly recommended that householders and businesses take out appropriate flood insurance, particularly if they are in a flood risk area.

 Flood Re is a government backed flood insurance scheme which gives people living in flood-risk areas access to affordable home insurance.
 To find out more visit the Flood Re website.

 Advice on how to use sandbags properly can be found at the gov.uk website.

 Sandbags are available from most builders supply merchants or DIY centres.

-Depending on resources available and the scale of the flood risk, the council will seek to provide sandbags to property owners, and deploy sandbags to redirect flows and protect properties at risk.
+In emergency situations only, depending on resources available and the scale of the flood risk, the council will seek to provide sandbags to property owners and deploy sandbags to redirect flows and protect properties at risk.

 For more information on how we manage the demand for sandbags, and support flood specific and general resilience efforts through community flood action groups, self help and emergency plans/response actions, view our Property Level Protection Policy.

 Weather and travel information

 Weather and travel information and advice can be found at: